Institute for Academic Excellence

 The Institute for Academic Excellence (IAE) is a center for faculty inquiry and exploration and reflection in the pursuit of excellence in teaching, learning and professional development.
 Its flexible environment allows faculty members to explore topics of personal interest.
 The Institute is guided by the belief that professional development is a dynamic, ongoing and collaborative process that results in highly effective educators and engaged, thoughtful and successful students.

 The Institute is charged with creating a culture of academic excellence on the Indian River State College campuses.
-The Institute works in partnership with the Employee Development Program (EDP) and the Virtual Campus (VC).
+The Institute works in partnership with the Employee Development Program (EDP).
 All faculty members are encouraged to participate in the IAE and pursue personal interests, especially in collaboration with others.

 Professional Learning Communities

 Faculty Professional Learning Communities (PLCs) within the Institute continually review the literature for evidence-based research on communication, critical thinking skills, online teaching and learning, open educational resources (OERs), research and assessment, and student reading.
 Another PLC develops support systems for faculty publication and another identifies and engages in service-learning activities.
 The findings of these PLCs are shared with all faculty members through a variety of means including a website, colloquia, presentations, conferences, reference lists and demonstrations.

 - Identifying the barriers to effective communication that face our students.

-- Acquiring and utilizing resources to educate the community at large to eradicate, eliminate and/or minimize the impact of identified barriers.
+- Acquiring and utilizing resources to educate our community to eradicate, eliminate, or minimize the impact of identified barriers.

 - Implementing and institutionalizing new programs specifically designed to enhance and promote culturally responsive teaching and classrooms to advance student learning, retention, and completion.